Motorway works allegedly causing thousands of dollars in damage to homes: residents

 More than 20 homeowners claim roadworks on Auckland's Southern Motorway is causing hundreds of thousands of dollars damage to their houses.

-One Conifer Grove homeowner Gayleen Smith has an estimated $500,000 damage to her home with an engineering report commissioned by the NZ Transport Agency finding on "balance of probabilities" the house had been affected by the roadworks.
+Conifer Grove homeowner Gayleen Smith has an estimated $500,000 damage to her home with an engineering report commissioned by the NZ Transport Agency finding on "balance of probabilities" the house had been affected by the roadworks.

 The NZTA - which is in charge of the $268 million project to add new lanes to the motorway - denies homes are being damaged.